Tanner Hall (skier): Biography

 In 2002, Hall co-founded the freeride ski company Armada Skis with skier JP Auclair and photographer Chris O'Connell.
-Hall is also part owner of the Retallack Snowcat Operation near Nelson, BC, Canada, along with skiers Seth Morrison and the young Algerian/Canadian Mehdi Trari.
+Hall is also part owner of the Retallack Snowcat Operation near Nelson, BC, Canada, along with skier Seth Morrison.

 In March 2005, while attempting a switch cork 900 over the legendary Chad's Gap in Wasatch backcountry, Utah, he pulled up short, hit the knuckle and then ragdolled down the landing, breaking both ankles.
 His quote of "my ankles are broken, my ankles are broke" has become famous in the snow sports world.
 Hall's injuries put him out for the rest of the season but he returned in 2006 to win gold at both the US Freeskiing Open and the Winter X-Games.